viet34tqc/notebook/interview.md

 - DOMContentLoaded: the time for loading HTML before starting to load the content.
 The event does not wait for images, subframes or even stylesheets to be completely loaded.
 The only target is for the Document to be loaded
 - Load: when all the resources are loaded ( resources are parsed and get acknowledged off before DOMContentLoaded)
 - Speed Index: shows how quickly the contents of a page are visibly populated.
 - Time to first byte (TTFB): the time it takes the browsers to start receiving the first byte of a request.
-It includes four components:DNS lookup, TCP connection, SSL connection, HTTP request time.
+It includes four components: DNS lookup, TCP connection, SSL connection, HTTP request time.
 How to improve:
   - Caching
   - Avoids redirect
   - Use CDN
   - Reduce queries
 - First paint (FP): Time for the first pixel to render on the screen after user navigates to web page
-- First Contentful Paint(FCP): the moment when the first element from the DOM appears in the browser.
+- First Contentful Paint (FCP): the moment when the first element from the DOM appears in the browser.
 Element here includes text, images, non-white canvas, or scalable vector graphics (SVG).
 How to improve:
   - Eliminate render-blocking resources
   - Minify CSS and JS
   - Remove unused CSS, unused JavaScript